alinabozynski/halloween/README.md

 ## Trouleshooting Help

+* If there are issues with with running rails db:migrate or rails db:seed, run `rails db:reset` before starting the server.
 * At any point, if terminal requires an environment to be set, run `bin/rails db:environment:set RAILS_ENV=development`.
-* If there are issues with with running rails db:migrate or rails db:seed, run `rails db:reset`, then `bundle exec rails db:migrate` and `rails db:seed` before starting the server.